JMilan393/Song_Recommender/README.md

 https://github.com/JMilan393/Song_Recommender
 ## Description
 A program that recommends you a song based on your current mood/ needs, from one of the greatest games ever!
-All of the files in my repository are mainly audio files for the quiz taker to enjoy, and hopefully get them to get intrested in The World Ends With You, as it has one of the most diverse soundtracks I've ever heard, and it has music for a lot of scenarios.
+All of the files in my repository are mainly audio files for the quiz taker to enjoy, and hopefully get them to get intrested in The World Ends With You, as it has one of the most diverse soundtracks I've ever heard and it has music for a lot of scenarios.
+I also have an mp4 file for when I was trying to add a cutscene but I couldn't get it to work unfortunately.
 Originally, I was gonna make this just general songs that I know, but then I got the idea to make this TWEWY themed and I kinda fell in love with the concept.

 I really wanted to add little sprites/gifs that would move, but I didn't have the knowledge or time.
 I also wanted to make the menus more interactive with sound effects and more images but again, no time with other classes and such.
 I genuinely want to keep adding onto this, give it more questions and make it prettier, and of course fix the giant text problem.